Stability and performance verification of dynamical systems controlled by neural networks: algorithms and complexity: Stability analysis

 \subsection{Converse result for exponential stability}

 We finish the section on stability with a positive result.
-Namely we show that under the stronger assumption of exponential stability, a \emph{polynomial} Lyapunov function exists for~(\ref{eq:cl}) on \emph{compact sets} provided that a certain assumption holds.
+Namely we show that under a stronger assumption related to exponential stability, a \emph{polynomial} Lyapunov function exists for~(\ref{eq:cl}) on \emph{compact sets}.
 This result is analogous to the result of~\cite{peet2009exponentially} for polynomial vector fields.
-The assumption in question is \begin{assumption} There exists a function $W \in C^2(\Rb^n)$ such that
+In what follows the symbol $C^k(X)$, $k\in \mathbb{N}\cup\{\infty\}$, denotes the space of $k$-times continuously differentiable functions on a set $X\subset \Rb^n$. \begin{assumption} There exists a function $W \in C^2(\Rb^n)$

-\end{assumption} This assumption holds if the quadratic terms in (\ref{eq:Lyap1exp_aux}) and (\ref{eq:Lyap2exp_aux}) are replaced by class-$\mathcal{K}$ functions whenever (\ref{eq:cl}) is asymptotically stable (in this case one can find even a $W \in C^\infty(\Rb^n)$).
+\end{assumption} This assumption holds if the quadratic terms in (\ref{eq:Lyap1exp_aux}) and (\ref{eq:Lyap2exp_aux}) are replaced by class-$K$ functions whenever (\ref{eq:cl}) is asymptotically stable (in this case one can find even a $W \in C^\infty(\Rb^n)$).
 Alternatively, one can construct a $W \in C^\infty(\Rb^n \setminus \{0\}) \cap C(\Rb^n)$ (i.e., smooth away from the origin) satisfying (\ref{eq:Lyap1exp_aux}) and (\ref{eq:Lyap2exp_aux}) whenever the system~(\ref{eq:cl}) is exponentially stable according to the following definition:

 \begin{definition} [Exponential stability] The system~(\ref{eq:cl}) is called globally exponentially stable if it is Lyapunov stable per Definition~\ref{def:stab} and there exist $\alpha \in [0,1)$ and $C > 0$ such that for all initial conditions $x_0 \in \Rb^n$ and all $k\in \Nb$ we have $\| x_k\|_2 \le C \alpha^k \|x_0\|_2 $. \end{definition}